 In fact, for people who owe taxes, not filing a tax return or extension to file by the deadline can increase what they owe the IRS by up to 25 percent in penalties and interest.

-So how does that happen?
+So how does that happen and why is it so important to file your taxes?
 Well, the penalty for not paying in full is 0.5 percent of the unpaid balance per month, whereas the monthly penalty for not filing a tax return is 10 times that amount (5 percent).
 And, interest also accrues on the unpaid tax and the penalties assessed.

 What if you can’t pay the IRS by April 17?